-Sewta is an alliance of 10 local authorities in South East Wales, which prepares and co-ordinates regional transport policies, plans and programmes on behalf of its constituent councils.
+Sewta was the alliance of 10 local authorities in South East Wales charged with preparing and co-ordinating regional transport policies, plans and programmes on behalf of its constituent councils.

-The members of Sewta are the following local authorities:
+The members of Sewta were the following local authorities:

 Sewta came into being in 2003-4 when the previous local authority groupings of SWIFT - South Wales Integrated Fast Transit and TIGER - Transport Integration in the Gwent Economic Region were brought together to create the South East Wales Transport Alliance (Sewta).